Concrete testing is one of Sandberg’s core activities but it encompasses so much more than simple cube testing.

 - Presence of contaminants, eg chlorides

 Concrete testing is best carried out by someone that is:

 - Experienced in planning, concrete testing and interpretation of test data

 - Independent to avoid bias (no matter how unintentional)

 - Accredited for a wide range of tests

-Sandberg meet this criteria and offers a range of concrete testing services which can be tailored to suite your needs.
+Sandberg meet these criteria and offer a range of concrete testing services which can be tailored to suit your needs.